duckduckgo/duckduckgo-documentation/duckduckhack/templates/templates_overview.md

 - [Simple answers](https://duckduckgo.com/?q=namecheap+http%3A%2F%2Finstantanswerparty.com&ia=domain)
 - [Long blocks of text](https://duckduckgo.com/?q=baconipsum+4&ia=baconipsum)

-#### My Spice returns products with prices, ratings, and brands/authors/artists
+#### My Instant Answer returns products with prices, ratings, and brands/authors/artists

 The [Products](#product-template-group) template group is great for items characterized by a price, brand, and rating.
 This is a good template group where images are important.